 What is the Difference Between a White Filling and a Silver Filling?

-Silver Fillings known as Amalgam have been around for decades.
-Made from a metal alloy, it was the best restoration for fillings.
-The metal expands and contracts with the heat and cold placed in the mouth.
-This allowed for little bacteria to enter a tooth once filled; keeping the tooth healthy and strong.
+Silver Fillings, known as Amalgam, have been around for decades.
+Made from a metal alloy (primarily silver and mercury) for many years, it was the best restoration for fillings.
+However, over the years the metal expands and contracts with the heat and cold placed in the mouth.
+This expansion and contraction would cause separation of the amalgam filling from the tooth structure at the margins of the filling allowing for microscopic bacteria to enter and begin the decay process.

-White Fillings, also known as composites are often made of plastic or glass polymers.
+White Fillings, also known as Composites, are often made of special dental plastics or glass polymers.
 These cosmetic fillings allow us to fill a cavity with a substance that will look and feel just like your existing tooth structure.
-This restoration is created with a resin material and fits tightly into a tooth to prevent decay.
+This restoration is created with a resin material that seals into etched tooth structure and fits tightly into the tooth to prevent decay.
 Rather than a gray or silver material in your mouth, the composite color will match the tooth color.

 How Can I Improve My Smile?